NelsonPython/Enviro/stove.md

 <img src="images/burnerOn.jpg">

-It can be easy to get distracted and forget to turn off a burner.
-Enviro can sense the temperature change when the burner is on.
+A human can get distracted and forget to turn off a burner.
+To begin, Enviro is reporting a temperature change greater than 1 degree Celsius in less than 8 minutes.
+This criteria indicates that a burner may have been left on.
+In the future, Enviro can improve this criteria based on feedback.

 <img src="images/stoveOnGraph.png">

-It is programming to send a text using IFTTT webhooks along with pushbullet
+When Enviro determines that a burner has been left on, it sends a text.
+It uses IFTTT Webhooks along with Pushbullet so you must install the Pushbullet app to get the text.

 <img src="images/IFTTT_burnerOn2.png">